IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 1. Sign up for [Slack](https://slack.com/) and set up your workspace.
 2. Create a Slack channel where you want to post your notifications to.
-3. [Set up a Webhook](https://api.slack.com/incoming-webhooks) for the Slack channel.
+3. [Set up a Webhook](https://api.slack.com/incoming-webhooks) for the Slack channel

+If you are already a member of a Slack workspace, skip to step 2.
+{: tip}

-## Setting up a Callback URL
+## Setting up a Callback URL endpoint
 {: #setup-callback}

-Using a Callback URL you can send notifications to report to PagerDuty, automatically open up an issue in GitHub, or validate domain ownership before ordering or renewing certificates.
-You can also automatically trigger deployment of certificates in response to notifications when certificates are reimported or issued successfully.
+A Callback URL endpoint can be used for a variety of tasks.
+For example, to send notifications to report about expiring notifications to PagerDuty, automatically open up an ticket in GitHub or elsewhere, or validate domain ownership before ordering or renewing certificates.
+You can also automatically trigger deployment of certificates in response to notifications when certificates are reimported or renewed successfully.
 {: shortdesc}

-You can find sample implementations in the [Examples section](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples).
+You can find sample implementations in the [Examples section below](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples).

+### Callback URL requirements
+{: #callback-url-requirements}

-<p>Your Callback URL endpoint must meet the following requirements to be used with {{site.data.keyword.cloudcerts_short}}<ul><li>The endpoint must use the HTTPS protocol.</li><li>The endpoint must not require HTTP headers.
-This requirement includes authorization headers.</li><li>The endpoint must return a `200 OK` status code to indicate a successful notification delivery.</li></ul></p>
+Your Callback URL endpoint must meet the following requirements to be used with {{site.data.keyword.cloudcerts_short}}

+- The endpoint must use the HTTPS protocol.
+- The endpoint must not require HTTP headers.
+This requirement includes authorization headers.
+- The endpoint must return a `200 OK` status code to indicate a successful notification delivery.

 ### Notification format
 {: #notification_format}

-The notification that is sent to your Callback URL is a JSON document that is signed with your instance asymmetric key in the following format.
+The notification that is sent to your Callback URL is a JSON document that is signed with your instance's asymmetric key in the following format.

 ```
 { "data":"<JWT FORMAT STRING>" }